pavithraherath6769/letterTracingapp/README.md

 - **Voice Guidance**: Audio pronunciation of letters and encouraging feedback
 - **Progress Tracking**: Visual progress indicators and achievement system
 - **Letter Examples**: Each letter comes with example words (A for Apple, B for Ball, etc.)
+- **Picture Next to Word**: A child-friendly picture/emoji appears alongside the word to reinforce recognition

 ### 🎮 **Engaging Experience**